CentreForDigitalHumanities/gabber/README.md

 The gabactivity.py script will export a CSV with counts of total active users, total amount of posts, total amount of reposts, and total amount of comments per month.
 Use -o <filename> to export to a specific filename, by default the export will be written to gabactivity.csv.

+#### GraphML

+The gabgraph.py script will export to a GraphML file for further processing with for instance iGraph or (if you have a powerful desktop) Gephi.
+It supports 4 different edge types: follow edges, repost edges, quote edges, and comment edges.
+Run:

+    ./gabgraph.py -h

+To see all possible parameters.

+Note that the language attribute is taken from Gab itself, take these values with a grain of salt.

 #### Groups

 The groups2csv.py script will export group metadata to a csv file.
 Use -o <filename> to export to a specific filename, by default the export will be written to gabgroups.csv.